subnut/dotfiles-old/linux/README.md

 ### To run X programs (scrot, sxhkd, etc.) from tty:
 1. From the X11 session, run: `xhost +si:localhost:USERNAME`
-2. Then, from the tty, execute: `export DISPLAY=:0.0`
+2. Then, from the tty, execute: `export DISPLAY=:0`
-3. Try running any X11 program 😉
+3. Try running any X11 program :wink:

+### `/usr/bin/python3^M: bad interpreter: No such file or directory`
+There are a few options:
+* On Linux, install `dos2unix` and run it on the file
+* On vim, save the file after running `:set fileformat=unix`